bjoernQ/unmock-plugin/README.md

 That's it.
 I use the android-all.jar from the Robolectric project for convenience.

-Have a look at the example contained in this repository.
+Have a look at the example contained in this repository for more details.

 ## Versions